kube-logging/kube-logging.github.io/content/docs/logging-infrastructure/logging.md

 You can define multiple `logging` resources if needed, for example, if you want to run multiple Fluentd instances with separate configurations.

 You can customize the configuration of Fluentd, syslog-ng, and Fluent Bit in the logging resource.
-It also declares `watchNamespaces` if applicable to narrow down the namespaces in which the logging operator should evaluate and incorporate `Flow` and `Output` resources into fluentd's configuration.
+The logging resource also declares `watchNamespaces`, that specifies the namespaces to include in the `Flow` and `Output` resources of Fluentd's configuration.

 {{< include-headless "note-helm-chart-logging-resource.md" >}}